Eschatologue/CM_wiki/docs/class/fighter/witchblade.md

 ### Level 10: Enchanted Strikes

 The Eldritch magic within your blood seeps into your weapon strikes.
-When you hit a creature with a weapon attack, it has :d20-disadv: **Disadvantage** on the first Saving Throw you force it to make against a Witchblade spell before the end of your next turn.
+When you hit a creature with a weapon attack, it has **:d20-disadv: Disadvantage**{ .d20 } on the first Saving Throw you force it to make against a Witchblade spell before the end of your next turn.

 ### Level 15: Greater Offering